SeaQL/seaql.github.io/SeaORM/blog/2021-12-24-whats-new-in-0.5.0.md

 ## `ActiveValue` Revamped

-[[#340](https://github.com/SeaQL/sea-orm/pull/340)] `ActiveValue` is now defined as an enum instead of struct.
+[[#340](https://github.com/SeaQL/sea-orm/pull/340)] The `ActiveValue` is now defined as an enum instead of a struct.
 The public API of it remains unchanged, except `Unset` was deprecated and `ActiveValue::NotSet` should be used instead.

 Breaking Changes:
 - Rename `sea_orm::unchanged_active_value_not_intended_for_public_use()` to `sea_orm::Unchanged()`
 - Rename `ActiveValue::unset()` to `ActiveValue::not_set()`
 - Rename `ActiveValue::is_unset()` to `ActiveValue::is_not_set()`
-- `PartialEq` of `ActiveValue` will now check the equality of state instead of just checking the value
+- `PartialEq` of `ActiveValue` will also check the equality of state instead of just checking the equality of value

 ```rust
 /// Defines a stateful value used in ActiveModel.